||peeled and headed

 good, if not larger shrimp work just as well but they

 black pepper, total

 green and white parts, sliced into ⅛" pieces

 ||natural hog casings

-In a second pot, add the stock, crab boil seasoning, 1 tbl salt, and 1 tsp pepper.
-Bring to a boil, add the rice and stir well.
-Lower the temperature to low, cover the pot and cook until the rice is done, stirring occasionally, 15 to 20 minutes.
+In a second pot, add the stock, bag of crab boil seasoning, 1 tbl salt, and 2 tsp pepper and bring to a boil.
+When the stock comes to a boil, drain and remove the bag of crab boil, add the rice, and stir well.
+Lower the temperature to a simmer, cover the pot and cook until the rice is done, stirring occasionally, 15 to 20 minutes.
 Let cool to room temperature.